josigar123/hydrophonic-detection/README.md

 ```bash
 Ctrl + C
 ```
-#### LightningchartJS
+### LightningchartJS
-A big part of the frontend is data visualization, the library used fro spectrogram, DEMON-spectrogram and broadband analysis is LightningchartJS.
+A big part of the frontend is data visualization, the library used for spectrogram, DEMON-spectrogram and broadband analysis is LightningchartJS.
 Since the project is still in its development phase, their non-commercial license has been used.
 This licenses must be updated each month, and on system-boot an internet connection is required for validating the key.

 A license key can be fetched from: